 In addition, Canadian, or domestic, tax rules and regulations, as well as those relating to foreign jurisdictions, are subject to interpretation and require judgment by the Company that may be challenged by the taxation authorities upon audit of the filed income tax returns.
 Tax benefits are recognized if it is more likely than not that the tax position will be sustained on examination by the taxation authorities.
 As at December 31, 2018, the total amount of gross unrecognized tax benefits was \$74 million, before considering tax treaties and other arrangements between taxation authorities.
 The amount of net unrecognized tax benefits as at December 31, 2018 was \$69 million.
+If recognized, \$18 million of the net unrecognized tax benefits as at December 31, 2018 was \$69 million.
 If recognized, \$18 million of the net unrecognized tax benefits as at December 31, 2018 would affect the effective tax rate.
 The Company believes that it is reasonably possible that approximately \$4 million of the net unrecognized tax benefits as at December 31, 2018 related to various federal, state, and provincial income tax matters, each of which are individually insignificant, may be recognized over the next twelve months as a result of settlements and a lapse of the applicable statute of limitations.

 The Company's deferred income tax assets are mainly composed of temporary differences related to the pension liability, accruals for personal injury claims and other reserves, other postretirement benefits liability, and net operating losses and tax credit carryforwards.
 The Company's deferred income tax liabilities are mainly composed of temporary differences related to properties.
 These deferred income tax assets and liabilities are recorded at the enacted tax rates of the periods in which the related temporary differences are expected to reverse.
-As a result, fiscal budget changes and/or changes in income tax laws that affect a change in the timing, the amount, and/or the income tax rate at which the temporary difference components will reverse, could materially affect deferred income tax expense as recorded in the Company's results of operations.
-The reversal of temporary differences is expected at future-enacted income tax rates which could change due to fiscal budget changes and/or changes in income tax laws.
-As a result, a change in the timing and/or the income tax rate at which the components will reverse, could materially affect deferred income tax expense as recorded in the Company's results of operations.
-From time to time, the federal, provincial, and state governments enact new corporate income tax rates resulting in either lower or higher tax liabilities.
+As a result, fiscal budget changes and/or changes in income tax laws that affect a change in the timing, the amount, and/or the income tax rate at which the temporary difference components will reverse, could materially affect deferred income tax rates which could change due to fiscal budget changes and/or changes in income tax laws.
+As a result, a change in the timing and/or the income tax rate at which the components will reverse, could materially affect deferred income tax rates which could change due to fiscal budget changes and/or changes in income tax laws.
+As a result, a change in the timing and/or the income tax rate at which the components will reverse, could materially affect deferred income tax rates which could change to time, the federal, provincial, and state governments enact new corporate income tax rates resulting in either lower or higher tax liabilities.
 A one-percentage-point change in the Canadian and U.S. statutory federal tax rate would have the effect of changing the deferred income tax expense by \$137 million and \$143 million in 2018, respectively.